- Off road parking

 - Sky TV

 Two bedrooms: 1 x king-size double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area.
-Sitting room with futon bed and woodburning stove.
+Sitting room with futon bed.

 About the location

 Kinloch Rannoch 11 miles; Blair Atholl 28 miles; Aberfeldy 29 miles; Pitlochry 31 miles.